Krayt1x/DropshipBuilder/README.md

 # DropshipBuilder

-A list-building web app for Dropship, a tabletop wargame — similar to army builders like NetRecruit or Warmachine's list-building tools.
+A list-building web app for Dropship, a tabletop wargame.

 ## Live Demo